Skip to content

 Part 5: End with your best insight, short summary and testimony.

-Works great for Zoom meetings.
+Works for Zoom Classes!

 9 Tips for More Class Participation

-1. Kathleen Roberts says:
+1. Kathleen Roberts

 Thank you for some great suggestions!